plapier/css3-flashes/README.md

 *_custom-theme.scss*: Provided is a sass partial which contains the scss architecture to add your custom styles and css properties to.
 The commented styles are there to provide a basic starting point for styling the flashes.
 Add all your custom styles here.

+## Animation Behavior

+The animation behavior can be changed within flashes.js.
+The default time to display the flashes is 3 seconds; on mobile it is extended 2 seconds longer — 5 seconds by default.

 ## About